asmaaismaiel/Final_PHP_Project/README.md

 (myUsers,myCategories,myPosts,my Comments) and smproject.sql file)

 Seham Samy(Active record and show posts)
-Aya Nabil(Design and see all posts plus login and registeration with validation) Alaa Diab(Design , EditProfileand see a single post page)
+Aya Nabil(Add Post , delete post,Design and see all posts plus login and registeration with validation) Alaa Diab(Design , EditProfileand see a single post page)

 And all of cooperated each other in the project and worked as a team.